Hobart the Capital of

 is one of Tasmania's most loved falls (insert).

-park itself is one of the prime habitats for the famous
+The park itself is one of the prime

-Tasmanian Devil.
+habitats for the famous Tasmanian Devil.

-of the eucalypt trees in the park are 90 metres high,
+Some of the eucalypt trees in the

-20 metres around the base and over 400 years old, and
+park are 90 metres high, 20 metres around the base and

-.
-Mount Mawson, west of Lake Dobson, may be known as
+over 400 years old, and .
+Mount Mawson, west of Lake

-one of Tasmania's best skifield after Ben Lomond.
-It
+Dobson, may be known as one of Tasmania's best skifield

-is covered with snow for approximately 4 months of each
+after Ben Lomond.
+It is covered with snow for approximately

-year, and chains will be needed at times.
+4 months of each year, and chains will be needed at

-The park essentially has two visitor sections.
-The first,
+The park essentially has two visitor

-enormous fern forests and some of the tallest trees
+walkng trails through enormous fern forests and some

-in the world are available in this area.
-The second
+of the tallest trees in the world are available in this

-the longer day walks and skiing areas.
+Dobson and includes the longer day walks and skiing

-the latest snow reports during the ski season, see www.webbed.com.au/stsa.
+For the latest snow reports during

 Beautiful mountain scenery and alpine plant sflora species